yuikns/easypy/example/README.md

 This command will start a daemon service here.

+And then, visit <http://localhost:8888/> for your Jupyter.

 Here are a few useful commands:

 ```
 docker-compose up -d --force-recreate # force recreate container
 docker-compose stop # Stop services

+ docker-compose logs # Check logs
+ docker-compose logs -f # Check Logs and keep watching

 docker-compose down # Stop and remove containers, networks, images, and volumes
 docker-compose up -d --build # rebuild image, it is useful if you are using local context